Graham Deakin (footballer): Tamworth

 side Tamworth on loan on the 31 August 2006.

 Sutton Coldfield Town

 Following a brief spell with Rushall Olympic, Deakin returned to sign for Sutton Coldfield Town on 24 August 2014.

 Coaching career

 In October 2024, Deakin joined Stafford Rangers as assistant manager.

+He was recently promoted to Manager of Stafford Rangers.

 Personal life

 Deakin's father, Graham Sr., died in 2022 from injuries sustained while trying to take his own life.
 Subsequently, Deakin has helped to set up a West Midlands mental health hub specifically for men, as well as linking up with non-profit organisation Sport Against Suicide.